Fossils of giant marine reptiles found high in the Swiss Alps

 "The Alps have a very complicated structure, with giant slabs of rock consisting of former seafloor, called nappes, piled on top of each other by the African plate pushing into the European plate.
 The nappe that the ichthyosaurs come from is the highest in the pile.
 This piling up happened in the last 35 million years or so," Sander said.

 The remains are too incomplete to definitively determine their species but probably belong to an ichthyosaur family called Shastasauridae.
-This family includes the biggest-known ichthyosaur: Shastasaurus, with a specimen from Canada indicating a length of 69 feet (21 meters).
+This family includes the biggest-known ichthyosaur: Shastasaurus, with a specimen from Canada indicating a length of 21 metres.

 Some researchers have proposed longer ichthyosaur lengths based on partial fossils.